Rosuav/shed/entity_map/index.md

 * Junglety - created by community mapper michal3210.
 Formerly had only 300ish
   loot spawns, which caused some small problems for the map; see [Feb 2020 Jungle Update](jungle202002) and the subsequent [Apr 2020 Jungle Update](jungle202004).
+* Frostbite - introduced in the Dec 2020 update along with Operation Broken Fang, and unlike Junglety, was launched with over 500 loot spawns.

 In order to analyze the loot distribution, I created a quick dump of all the loot spawns and the map named locations.
 This was done using [this code](https://github.com/Rosuav/TF2BuffBot/blob/3d8fc6a/drzed.sp#L1695-L1726)